zenmonkeykstop/qubes-doc.rtd/user/troubleshooting/installation-troubleshooting.rst

 This error message is related to the faulty creation of the USB installation medium.
-If you receive this error message during installation, please make sure you have followed the instructions on `how to write your ISO to a USB key </doc/installation-guide/#copying-the-iso-onto-the-installation-medium>`__.
+If you receive this error message during installation, please make sure you have followed the instructions on :ref:`how to write your ISO to a USB key <user/downloading-installing-upgrading/installation-guide:copying the iso onto the installation medium>`.
 Specifically, the ``dd`` command listed on that page has been verified to solve this issue on multiple Qubes installation versions.